ejmg/ageof.info/site/content/about/_index.md

 ## my interests

-are varied. you will probably find me reading about or working on projects involving:
+...are varied. you will probably find me reading about or working on projects
+involving:
 - programming languages and PLT
 - systems programming
 - software design and safety
-- computation social science
+- computational social science

 in a previous life, i studied financial, monetary, and institutional economics. a lot has changed since then and so have i, but my passion for these